John Polanyi: Research interests

-In 2009, Polanyi and his colleagues published a paper in Nature Chemistry, entitled "Molecular dynamics in surface reactions."
+In 2009, Polanyi and his colleagues published a paper in Nature Chemistry, entitled "Cooperative molecular dynamics in surface reactions."
 This more recent research could be influential in nanotechnology, building devices from single atoms and molecules.
 Polanyi's work still focuses on the basic workings of chemical reactions, but since his Nobel Prize win in 1986, his methods have changed.
 While in Sweden for the award ceremony, he encountered the three scientists who were awarded the 1986 Nobel Prize in Physics, who were honoured for their work in electron optics and scanning tunneling microscopy.
 This technology allowed Polanyi and his colleagues to monitor chemical reactions on a very small scale, rather than observing the energy being released using infrared technology.
 His lab at the University of Toronto currently has 4 scanning tunneling microscopes, valued at approximately $750,000 each.

 In addition to his scientific pursuits, Polanyi has also always been keenly aware of the world at large.
 As a student, he edited a newspaper and displayed an interest in politics.
 Although his father was a scientist, he did not demonstrate an immediate affinity for chemistry.
 Beginning in the 1950s, Polanyi became involved in public affairs, especially concerning nuclear weapons.
 He founded Canada's Pugwash group in 1960, and served as the chairman for the group from its inception until 1978.
 Pugwash is a global movement that received the Nobel Peace Prize in 1995.
 Their goal is to reduce armed conflict and seek solutions to global problems.
 He has also been a supporter of "pure" science, and a critic of government policies that do not support such research.
 He is also a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which campaigns for democratic reformation of the United Nations, and the creation of a more accountable international political system.
 Polanyi often accepts speaking engagements to discuss issues relating to social justice, peace and nuclear proliferation, despite his busy research schedule.
 He frequently comments on science and public policy issues via the Letters to the Editor and Opinion sections of The Globe and Mail newspaper.
 He currently serves on the National Advisory Board of the Center for Arms Control and Non-Proliferation, the research arm of Council for a Livable World.